Poor security culture accounts for 3 in 4 security breaches.

 Rapidly being recognised as a thought leader within the industry, Aimee is learning to enjoy the stage as she travels the world sharing CLTRe’s insights with audiences in both the public and private sector.

-Aimee has a Bachelor of Science degree in Business Economics from the University of Surrey, England and received 50+ awards for her achievements and outstanding performance in in previous roles.
+Aimee has a Bachelor of Science degree in Business Economics from the University of Surrey, England and received numerous awards for her achievements and outstanding performance in previous roles.

 Dr. Gregor Petrič